mkudija/mkudija.github.io/reading-notes/_md/~The 35 Doctors of the Church.md

 ---
+aliases:
-aliases: [The 35 Doctors of the Church]
+  - The 35 Doctors of the Church
+  - The Thirty Five Doctors of the Church
 title: The 35 Doctors of the Church
 author: Rev. Fr.
 Christopher Rengers
 category: Religion